-All Blacks head coach Scott Robertson defends Haka after Joe Marler jibe ahead of England vs New Zealand
+All Blacks head coach Scott Robertson defends haka after Joe Marler jibe ahead of England vs New Zealand

 Ahead of England and the All Blacks' autumn opener on Saturday at Allianz Stadium, Twickenham, Marler wrote on social media site X on Tuesday that "the haka needs binning.
 It's ridiculous."

 The 34-year-old then added: "It's only any good when teams actually front it with some sort of reply.
-Like the league boys did last week", before deleting his account.
+Like the league boys did last week."
+Marler then deleted his X account.

 The second comment was made in reference to England's rugby league side facing Samoa's Siva Tau war dance and standing defiant on the halfway line, players coming face-to-face once the Samoan team reached them.